phwl/elec3608-lab/labs/lab1-alu/README.md

 # Lab 1 - Arithmetic Logic Unit

-In this laboratory we will design an arithmetic logic unit (ALU) which performs ```op_a alu_function op_b```, where ```alu_function'''  specifies the operation that the ALU performs which is one of the following:
+In this laboratory you will design an arithmetic logic unit (ALU) which performs ```op_a alu_function op_b```, where ```alu_function'''  specifies the operation that the ALU performs which is one of the following:
 ```sv